disaster37/check-rancher/README.md

 ## Contribute

-Your PR are welcome, but please use develop branch and not the master branch.
+Your PR are welcome, but please use 2.x branch and not the master branch.
 You can open issues or enhance ;)